How to Start Exercising Again in Your 50s (and Beyond) Without Injury

 Protein Is Non-Negotiable

-Women over 50 need more protein, not less.
+Women over 50 need more protein than they probably think - not less.

 Balance Your Meals